Coors strike and boycott: The Coors family and social issues

 By 1975, several members of the Coors family held leadership positions in the company, including Executive Vice President Joseph Coors and Chairman of the Board William Coors, both grandsons of Adolph's.
 The family was well known for their support of conservative political causes, with Joseph in particular described by The New York Times as an "ultraconservative zealot".
 During the late 1960s to early 1970s, Joseph served as a member of the Regents of the University of Colorado, during which time he took a hardline stance against student activism.
 He also opposed the creation of a chapter of the United Mexican American Students on campus, as well as the creation of courses regarding Chicana/o studies.
 Contemporary regents, from both the Democratic and Republican Parties, criticized Coors' actions as regent.
 In 1974, he was nominated by U.S. President Richard Nixon to the board of directors for the Corporation for Public Broadcasting.
 However, his nomination was later killed by the U.S. Senate Commerce Committee, which expressed concerns over potential conflicts of interest after it was revealed that he had donated money to the John Birch Society.
-Joseph later donated money towards Ronald Reagan's 1976 residential campaign, and he additionally provided grants and funding to conservatives groups including The Heritage Foundation, the Free Congress Foundation, and the National Right to Work Committee.
+Joseph later donated money towards Ronald Reagan's 1976 presidential campaign, and he additionally provided grants and funding to conservatives groups including The Heritage Foundation, the Free Congress Foundation, and the National Right to Work Committee.